Discovering and Protecting Sensitive Data Using Existing Classifications and Metadata

 2. Redacting Sensitive Data

 NC Protect also has the ability to redact or remove sensitive data from within a file.
-For example, maybe you want to give access to Customer Sales Order Forms to the shipping department or to the customer service department.
+For example, maybe you want to give access to Customer Sales Order Forms to the shipping or customer service department.
 However, those order forms could contain sensitive information such as account or credit card numbers.

-98% of that document is probably not sensitive and would be useful to both the Shipping and the Customer Service departments, particularly in cases where they need to verify an address, specific shipping instructions or similar information.
+98% of the document is probably not sensitive and would be useful to both the Shipping and the Customer Service departments, particularly in cases where they need to verify an address, specific shipping instructions or similar information.
 However, you don’t want them to be able to view that credit card number if it’s in that document.
 Wouldn’t it be great if they could only view the portions of the document that aren’t sensitive?

-NC Protect can redact the data that you’ve deemed as sensitive and leave the rest of the document accessible so the Shipping and Customer Teams can use it without revealing the sensitive information and potentially creating a compliance issue or data breach.
+NC Protect can redact the data you’ve deemed sensitive and leave the rest of the document accessible so the Shipping and Customer Teams can use it without revealing the sensitive information and potentially creating a compliance issue or data breach.

 3. Dynamic Security Watermarks